Kuri-DLQ/kuri/README.md

 ![kuri](dashboard/public/logo_color.png)

 # Kuri
-## Dead-letter Queue as a Service
+## Dead-letter Queue-as-a-Service
 Dead-letter Queue as a Service for Amazon Web Services (AWS)-Based Microservices Architectures.
 Kuri provides the user with the ability to edit, redrive and delete messages from their dead-letter queue (DLQ).
 Kuri creates an AWS infrastructure to construct a DLQ with increased functionality and observability for the user.
-Kuri can be used when building a brand new project or added on to an existing project that uses a message queue
+Kuri can be used when building a brand new project or added on to an existing project that uses a message queue.

 # Prerequisites
-1. Install the AWS Command Line Interface -- must be installed, up-to-date and configured.
-To install the AWS CLI see instructions: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html To configure the AWS credentials:
+1. Install the AWS Command Line Interface -- must be up-to-date and configured.
+   To install the AWS CLI see instructions: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html.
+   To configure the AWS credentials:
 ```console
 $ aws configure
 AWS Access Key ID [****************UUPR]: <enter access key id>